 Teaching about the Kristallnacht Pogrom is a crucial component of Holocaust education as it can reinforce students’ understanding of what ultimately led to the extermination of Europe’s six million Jews by the Nazis, underscoring the notion that the Holocaust was not inevitable.

-To learn more, we invite you and your students to sign up for our webinar on November 9th, Marking the Kristallnacht Pogrom through a Social Justice Lens, to support students in gaining awareness of the dangers of unchecked hate and ensuring that history does not repeat itself.
+To learn more, we invite you and your students to sign up for our webinar on November 9 at 1 PM ET, to support students in gaining awareness of the dangers of unchecked hate and ensuring that history does not repeat itself.
+Register Here

 “…If you ever survive this war tell everyone how we went.
 Tell everyone how you said good-bye to me and remember one thing.
 Wherever you may be always wear a nice clean shirt and be clean.
 If someone throws a rock at you then throw them back bread.”